St. Louis County Football Conference Champions: History

 The first three teams playing public high school football in St. Louis County were Kirkwood, Webster Groves, and Ferguson.
 There was also the Kirkwood Military Academy in Kirkwood.
 Ferguson was in north St. Louis County and Kirkwood and Webster Groves were neighbors in eastern St. Louis County, along the Missouri Pacific Railroad route, which is what caused their creations as cities.
 Kirkwood's first teams were in 1894 and 1895 and they were forced to play teams in the City of St. Louis, where the heavy action in the game was happening.
 Webster Groves became a four-year high school in 1898, which is when they organized their first high school football team.
-The game between Kirkwood and Webster Groves is now the famed Kirkwood–Webster Groves Turkey Day Game, but the first game they played was November 18, 1898 and ended in a 6–6 tie.
+The game between Kirkwood and Webster Groves is now the famed Turkey Day Game, but the first game they played was November 18, 1898 and ended in a 6–6 tie.
 Between 1898 and 1905, the teams played four games, the years in which the teams did not play were because one of the schools did not have a team.
 In 1906, Kirkwood and Webster Groves played two games, one at Kirkwood and one at Webster Groves.
 The first game, played at Kirkwood, ended in a 0–0 tie and the second game, held at Webster Groves was a 5–0 victory for Kirkwood.